JuliaGeo/GeometryOps.jl/docs/src/paper.md

 GeometryOps also utilizes exact predicates to return geometrically correct answers, which even GEOS does not.

 ## Ongoing research projects
-- CLiMA ice floes
+- Subzero.jl (ice floe simulation, OOM better performance than Matlab, 3x better than LibGEOS with more accurate results) using polygon intersection
-- Alex Gardner's stuff
+- Alex Gardner's stuff (glacier tracking, statistics and forecasting) using polygonize and generic spatial predicates/set ops
 - Anyone else?

 ## Citations